 I had been building with LEGO bricks for 10 years since coming out of my Dark Age (LEGO-devoid period), but I had never shared any of my creations online.
-This project was going to be the first creation I ever shared with people other than my husband.
+This project was going to be the first creation I ever shared with other people.
 The idea for the project came very naturally and the question how I came up with it always makes me smile.
 As a female scientist I had noticed two things about the available LEGO sets: a skewed male/female minifigure ratio and a rather stereotypical representation of the available female figures.
 It seemed logical that I would suggest a small set of female minifigures in interesting professions to make our LEGO city communities more diverse.